 Chatbots for small businesses: Saving Companies Money

-In the meantime, companies are already saving by using chatbots to augment customer service, reducing wait times, solve issues faster, and replacing manual tasks.
-This also tends to result in happier customer service staff.
-According to BI Intelligence, this augmentation can automate 30 percent of contact center team tasks, saving U.S. companies $23 billion.
+In the meantime, companies are already benefiting by using chatbots to enhance customer service, reducing wait times, resolving issues faster, and automating manual tasks.
+This also tends to increase the satisfaction of customer service staff.
+According to BI Intelligence, this automation can streamline 30% of contact center tasks, saving U.S. companies $23 billion.

-Whether you’re looking for a voice chatbot for your phone tree or an online bot to answer questions, it’s a good idea to implement this tool as part of your customer service department.
+Whether you're looking for a voice chatbot for your phone system or an online bot to answer customer queries, implementing this tool is a smart move for your customer service department.
 Contact us to get started on a custom solution.

 Author